It’s really easy to just tap a button on our mobile phone and get the cab available within a few minutes whenever and wherever we want.

-- We also need to track few more things such as number of seats, presence of a car seat for children, type of vehicle, can a wheelchair be fit, and allocation ( for example, a cab may have four seats but two of those are occupied.)
+- We also need to track a few more things such as the number of seats, the presence of a car seat for children, the type of vehicle, can a wheelchair be fit, and allocation ( for example, a cab may have four seats but two of those are occupied.)

 4. Demand Service And How it Works?

-- Demand service receives the request of the cab through web socket and it tracks the GPS location of the user.
-It also receives a different kind of requirements such as the number of seats, type of car, or pool car.
+- Demand service receives the request of the cab through a web socket and it tracks the GPS location of the user.
+It also receives different kinds of requirements such as the number of seats, type of car, or pool car.

 - Demand gives the location (cell ID) and user requirement to supply and make requests for the cabs.